 Reproduction: Protozoans reproduce by budding, binary fission, schizogony, multiple fission etc.

-Absorption: Protozoa uptake food by cytosome present on the cell wall with the help of flagella and pseudopodia.
+Absorption: Protozoa uptake food by cytosome present on the cell wall with the help of flagella or pseudopodia.

 Nature: Protozoans are Paraphyletic in nature.

-Cell properties: Algae are eukaryotic and can be unicellular or multicellular or colonial.
+Cell properties: Algae are eukaryotic and it can be unicellular, multicellular or colonial.